Wondering if hiring minor age workers is legal in your state? Check out our federal and state guide to child labor laws for small businesses!

 Bottom Line

-Companies that hire minors must follow federal and state child labor laws to remain compliant.
+Companies that hire minors must follow federal and state child labor laws to remain compliant, following the laws that provide more benefits and protection to minor workers.
 We recommend developing a policy for employing minors in your workplace.
 You can also include specific new hire materials that include employment stipulations as a part of your onboarding process for underage workers.